-3.3.1.4 Tourism
+3.3.1.4.
+Tourism

-Tourism is one of the most important branches of the economy in Croatia and, with the exception of two pandemic years (2020 and 2021), it is recording continuous growth.
-Data from the Croatian Bureau of Statistics for the reference year 2019 (last pre-pandemic year) show that for six consecutive years there has been an increase in arrivals and overnight stays of domestic and foreign tourists.
-In 2019 there were 19.6 million arrivals and 91.2 million tourist overnight stays in Croatia.
+Tourism is one of the most important branches of the economy in Croatia and, with the exception of two pandemic years, it has been recording continuous growth from 2013 to 2019.
+Data from the Croatian Bureau of Statistics for the reference year 2019 (last pre-pandemic year) show that for six consecutive years there has been an increase in arrivals and overnight stays of domestic and foreign tourists, therefore in 2019 there were 19.6 million arrivals and 91.2 million tourist overnight stays in Croatia.
 Compared to the year prior, it was an increase of 4.8% in arrivals and 1.8% in overnight stays.
-The number of arrivals and overnight stays dropped dramatically in 2020 due to the COVID-19 pandemic.
+Naturally, the number of arrivals and overnight stays in 2020 due to the COVID-19 pandemic.
 However, as early as in 2021 there was an improvement in tourism and a return of figures to an upward trajectory towards pre-pandemic results.
+In the Split-Dalmatia County, the development of tourism follows national trends.
+It is characterized by continuous growth and pronounced seasonality.
+The table below shows the tourist traffic for 2019 for the Town of Kaštela, and the surrounding tourist boards in the Split-Dalmatia County.